iamnasib/ML-Student-Performance-Prediction/README.md

 - pip install -r requirements.txt
 - Run python file

-You can also compare the prices of the predicted-performance.csv with the original test set (test_data.csv)
+You can also compare the scores(G3) of the predicted-performance.csv with the original test set (test_data.csv)